However about myself I can tell a lot, I will use an article from a magazine „Patiesa Dzive” (True Life)

 The troop of art admirers

 The true abilities of a person are truly revealed in critical, most crucial situations, considers Maris.
 The scratch on the easel, thousands of daubs, the aroma of the paint, the adrenalin and a creative victory - this is how Maris’ artistic work can be described.
 He daubs quickly with passion and joy.
-He posts the pictures of his artworks on a Latvian website draugiem.lv, where among sixteen thousand friends he already has a wide troop of people who admire his artworks.
-Maris answers to several letters per day and with modesty accepts custom works.
 Charming female admirers often ask whether he is single, then, he has to answer that he has a wife and three children.

 Well, the story of those flowers...